maxeema/positive_num/README.md

 ### How to start using the package

+> dart pub add positive_num

-Define the package in pubspec.yaml at the dependencies section like that
+Or specify the package's git url in pubspec.yaml at the dependencies section like that

 ```
 dependencies: